tdr-autosync/frontend-lint/README.md

 ## Adding pre-commit support

-To add a support for "pre-commit" please add the following text to `.pre-commit-config.yaml`:
+To add a support for "pre-commit" please remove from `.pre-commit-config.yaml` existing eslint, stylelint or prettier related rules first.

+Then add the following text to `.pre-commit-config.yaml`:

 ```yml
 - repo: git@github.com:unhaggle/frontend-lint.git